blopker/hxn/README.md

 HXN
 ===

 Mobile Hacker News reader.
 Designed with an eye on performance.
+Run it on Dokku or Heroku or Whateverku.

 Develop
 -------
-Just run `make`, you'll need iojs.
+Just get a newish version of node and run run `make`.
-Start watch server with `make watch`.
+Run the dev server with `make watch`.

+Deploy to my server (after you get my SSH key from my cold, dead fingers) with `make deploy`.